 MIDI stands for Musical Instrument Digital Interface, an internationally recognized standard for connecting electronic musical instruments, personal computers, and other electronic equipment so that they may communicate with one another and thus work together as a single MIDI network.
-You may, for example, connect the C - 56M to a synthesizer and play both instruments together as an ensemble from a single keyboard, or connect with a MIDI sequencer to play different voices on various MIDI instruments.
-The discussion below describes how to use the C - 56M's MIDI controls.
+You may, for example, connect the C-35 to a synthesizer and play both instruments together as an ensemble from a single switch board.
+The discussion below describes how to use the C-35's MIDI controls.
 For further details, consult the manuals included with your synthesizer, drum machine, or other MIDI equipment or any of the fine reference materials now available.

-The C - 56M has MIDI IN, MIDI OUT and MIDI THRU terminals on the rear panel.
-The MIDI OUT terminal is used for sending MIDI data whereas the MIDI IN is used for receiving MIDI data from external devices.
+The C-35 has MIDI IN, MIDI OUT and MIDI THRU terminals on the rear panel.
+The MIDI OUT terminal is used for sending MIDI data where as the MIDI IN for receiving MIDI data from external devices.
 The MIDI THRU port is used for sending a copy of the MIDI data received at the MIDI IN port to another MIDI capable instrument.